-3.3 Numerical Method Verification
+3.3 Numerical method verification

 Based on the numerical simulation method mentioned earlier, the performance of journal bearings is studied.
-To validate this method, six cases are studied, and the numerical results are compared with the experimental data of Gao and Yin's work [41].
+To validate this method, six cases are studied, and the numerical results are compared with the experimental data of Gao and Yin's work [40].

-Gao and Yin's experiment used 20°C water as lubricant to test the eccentricity of bearings under six working conditions, as listed in Table 3, including different rotating speeds and loads.
-Fig. 5 is a comparison of the numerical calculation results and Gao and Yin's experimental data under six working conditions.
-The results show that the numerical calculation results match well with the experimental data, and the maximum error is less than 8.45%.
+Gao and Yin's experiment used 20°C water as a lubricant to test the eccentricity of bearings under six working conditions, as listed in Table 3, including different rotating speeds and loads.
+Figure 5 is a comparison of the numerical calculation results and Gao and Yin's experimental data